rjblee/evolve_store/README.md

 # Evolve Store iOS/Android Application

 ## Description
-Evolve Store application is a mobile application for both iOS and Android devices.
+The Evolve Store mobile application is a mobile application built with Flutter and Dart for both iOS and Android devices.
 Evolve Store is a mobile catalogue of the company Evolve Branding's items and goods that can be purchased through the Evolve Branding website.

 ## Getting Started